 An indicative guide for the supervision period, including suggested contact points with your supervisor, is included below.
 We recommend that you develop a detailed Gantt chart at the start of your supervision period, in discussion with your supervisor where necessary, to suit the objectives and details of your dissertation research.

-Table 5.6(2): Indicative Gantt Chart for the 5-month Full-Time Supervision Period
+Table 5.6(2): Indicative Gantt Chart for the Supervision Period